whitneyburton/portfolios/students/1606-front/paul-nguyen/template.md

 * [GitHub URL](http://07nguyenpaul.github.io/color-literate-enigma)
 * [Original Assignment](http://frontend.turing.io/projects/color-changer.html)

 This project was our first single day project.
 The goal for this project was to generate a random color, !=white, that changes the background color of the screen.
-It only required 2 buttons, one that randomizes the colors and one that reset the background color to white.
+It only required 2 buttons, one randomizes the colors and one that resets the background color to white.
 The buttons had a unique specifications on styling.
 Not only did this project test us on our CSS but our JavaScript as well.

 (evaluation comments) // Haven't receieved any comments on this project yet.